pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/python.md

 Pulumi looks for a `python3` executable to use on `PATH`.
 If not found, it looks for a `python` executable.
 It expects the executable it finds to refer to Python 3.6 or above.
 This can be overridden by explicitly setting the `PULUMI_PYTHON_CMD` environment variable to the name of the Python executable to use.
 {{% /notes %}}

+## Pulumi Programming Model

+The Pulumi programming model includes a core concept of `Input` and `Output` values, which are used to track how outputs of one resource flow in as inputs to another resource.
+This concept is important to understand when getting started with Python and Pulumi, and the [Inputs and Outputs]({{< relref "/docs/intro/concepts/programming-model#outputs" >}}) documentation is recommended to get a feel for how to work with this core part of Pulumi in common cases.

 ## Using Pulumi PyPI Packages {#pypi-packages}

 ### Virtual Environments